-The acai berry.
+The acaí berry.
 It’s gotten quite popular, but can you blame it?
 Loaded with antioxidants, acai berries boost brain function, have a possible anti-cancer effect, and are known to improve cholesterol levels.
-Fun Fact: Compared to other fruits, they have a unique nutritional profile as they’re somewhat higher in fat, but low in sugar making for a great base in our bowls.
+Fun Fact: Compared to other fruits, they have a unique nutritional profile as they’re somewhat higher in fat but low in sugar, making for a great base in our bowls.

-Simple, but powerful.
-Chia seeds are packed with fatty acids, vitamins, and antioxidants making them the perfect addition to smoothies, oatmeal, and more.
+Simple but powerful.
+Chia seeds are packed with fatty acids, vitamins, and antioxidants, making them the perfect addition to smoothies, oatmeal, and more.

 Ever found your pounding down too much coffee and just getting anxious?
 Well, matcha is a great option.
 Matcha has 137 times MORE antioxidants than regular brewed green tea, High in antioxidants, matcha boosts metabolism, detoxifies your body, and naturally relaxes the body and calms the brain because it contains L-Theanine.
 So, you can say goodbye to those coffee jitters.
 One matcha a day allows you to get in vitamin C, selenium, chromium, zinc, and more all while preventing disease!

 Protein.
-A major player in the body and one of the three major macronutrients, protein allows us to feel satisfied with every meal.
+A major player in the body and one of the three primary macronutrients, protein allows us to feel satisfied with every meal.
 Adding a scoop of protein to your favorite Shaka smoothie will help minimize inflammation and allow your muscles to recover and work more efficiently.
 You can say that we're about the gains.

-The acai’s other half: pitaya.
+The acaí’s other half: pitaya.
 High in nutrients, pitaya is loaded with fiber and plays a huge role in gut health throughout the body.
-Perfect for strengthening the immune system, boosting low iron levels, and a good source of magnesium, it is very high in nutrients and helps fight chronic diseases.
+Perfect for strengthening the immune system, boosting low iron levels, and providing a good source of magnesium, it is very high in nutrients and helps fight chronic diseases.